 As we mentioned earlier, the success of these types of messages is heavily dependent on whether a user sees them right away or not.
 Almost no other platform can guarantee the quick visibility that web push provides (except for SMS marketing, which we have talked about previously).
 Breaking news alerts, like the above example, are great examples of real-time marketing that work great with web push notifications.

 Not only do these notifications deliver instantly, they are also quick to set up.
 You can set up a manual notification and schedule it in almost no time at all.
 Combined with our segmentation and scheduling options, you have a lot of control over your notifications without having to spend a lot of time.

 A discussion on real-time marketing wouldn’t be complete without mentioning social media, and for good reason.
 Social platforms are great for engaging with users and should definitely be part of your strategy.
 However, it is increasingly hard for organic posts to be seen by your audience.
-The solution?
+If you aren’t a huge brand like Oreo or Arby’s, you might be wondering if your social media can have the same impact.
+The answer?
 Yet again- it’s web push.
 Using our Zapier integration you can connect your social media posts to send out via web push.
 This ensures your audience will see it immediately, and allows them to click the notification in order to engage with the post as they please (responding, retweeting, liking, etc.).

 So far, real-time marketing is sounding like a pretty great way to boost engagement with your audience, right?
 It certainly is.
 But that doesn’t mean it is without risk.
 The last thing you want to do is appear like you are begging for attention by jumping on any and all breaking news stories, events, or trends.